oba-lang/oba/doc/content/guides/language/values.md

 <!-- example option -->

 The `Option` data type is visible to all Oba programs.
-It can optionally (hehe) be imported from the "option" module:
+It can optionally (ha) be imported from the "option" module:

 <!-- example importOption -->